bagusok/pocijs/docs.md

 ```

 ## install
-You can install Poci with NPM or Script
+You can install PociJS with NPM or Script
 ### NPM
 ```
-npm install poci
+npm install pocijs
 ```

 ### Script